THIS BOOK TAKES PLACE IN 2011.

 Nita pointed her cup at the SUV that had crashed into one of the Mayor’s prized vintage streetlights a short way down the cobblestone street, now partially blocked by a big guy in a jacket looming over a smaller guy in uniform.
 “This case undoubtedly belongs to the large detective yelling at the patrolman over there.
-The detective is Jason Witherspoon, and he is not happy with me at the moment, so we are avoiding him.
+That detective is Jason Witherspoon, who is not happy with me at the moment, so we are avoiding him.
 It appears he is also not happy with Frank Wu, although why he’s yelling at Frank is beyond me.
 Frank’s a good guy.
-When Jason is done bellowing and goes elsewhere, I will go into Hell Bar to find out what the hell is going on and fix it.”
+When Jason is done bellowing and goes elsewhere, I will go into Hell Bar to find out what the hell is going on.
+And then I will fix it.”

 Up the street, Jason Witherspoon turned and strode off, looking disgusted.
 Frank Wu shrugged and headed in the other direction.

 “And there he goes.”
 Nita opened the passenger door, letting in more late March cold.

 The new kid was frowning, probably trying to look stern and just looking cute.
 “I don’t think it’s a good idea for us to be here.
 This is not our case.
 And you’re wearing pajamas.”
 Detective Button paused.
 “They have poodles on them.”

 “I know, but this is an emergency and I was in a hurry.”
 Nita closed the door again and pulled out the front of her huge black hoodie, so Button could see it better.
 “I thought this hoodie would obscure the poodles.
 And let’s be positive; I’m not wearing my bunny slippers.”
 She hesitated.
 “Although I am wearing my Bad Ass socks.”